+The recipe is inspired by the lobster pasta special at Taverna Tony, a well-known Greek restaurant in Malibu, California.
+Malibu is known as an upscale beach town but it also happens to be where I went to college.
+My freshman year of college when I felt I needed a reward or a break from cafeteria food I would drive down to Taverna and order this recipe to go.
 Since it was such a large serving I could make it last for three separate meals.
-It is considered a special item on their menu and every time we go my mom gets nervous that they may not have it… they always do.
+Its considered a special item on their menu and every time we go my mom gets nervous that they may not have it… they always do.
 It’s been that way for the last 8 years.

 I like serving this pasta dish with bucatini pasta, a thick spaghetti-like noodle with a whole in the middle, because it holds the light seafood sauce well and some gets inside the noodle as well.

-Heat the oil in a large heavy pot over medium-high heat until hot.
-Sauté the onion, celery, and carrot (a mirepoix) until the onion becomes translucent and soft, about 10 minutes.
-Add the tomato, garlic, thyme, tarragon, bay leaves, peppercorns, brandy and sherry, stirring, until almost all liquid is evaporated, about an additional 5 to 8 minutes.
+Sauté the onion, celery, and carrot (mirepoix) then add the tomato, garlic, thyme, tarragon, bay leaves, peppercorns, brandy and sherry.
+Cook until almost all liquid is evaporated.

 Add the tomato, garlic, thyme, tarragon, bay leaves, peppercorns, brandy and sherry, stirring, until almost all liquid is evaporated, about an additional 5 to 8 minutes.

-Stir in the fish stock and simmer the mixture on medium-low heat, uncovered, stirring occasionally, for about 45 minutes until the mixture has reduced by about half.
+Stir in the fish stock and simmer the mixture on medium-low heat, uncovered, stirring occasionally, until the mixture has reduced by about half.

-Remove the pot from the heat and pour the mixture through a fine sieve into a large saucepan, pressing on the solids to extract as much liquid as possible; discard the leftover solids.
+Remove the pot from the heat and pour the stock mixture through a fine sieve into a large saucepan.
 Whisk the tomato paste into the strained broth then whisk in the cream.

-Simmer for 15 minutes, until the broth is slightly thickened, stirring occasionally.
-Turn the heat down to low and season with salt and pepper, to taste.
+Simmer until the broth is slightly thickened.
+Turn the heat down to low heat and season with salt and pepper.
 Begin to whisk in the butter one cube at a time until it has all been added to the sauce.
-Add the lobster meat, stirring to combine, and continue then remove from heat.
+Add the lobster meat, stirring to combine.